Teen whom Biden befriended as fellow stutterer has book deal

-NEW YORK — Brayden Harrington, the teenager whom President-elect Joe Biden befriended as a fellow stutterer — and will be part of a primetime inaugural special — has a book coming out this summer.
+NEW YORK (AP) — Brayden Harrington, the teenager whom President-elect Joe Biden befriended as a fellow stutterer — and will be part of a primetime inaugural special — has a book coming out this summer.

 Brayden Harrington’s picture story “Brayden Speaks Up” will be released Aug.
 10, HarperCollins Children’s Books announced Tuesday.